Testing the Boderry Voyager Watch for review

 Below gallery approximates relative size

-Best Field Watch By Caliber
+Best Field Watches By Caliber Type

 Best Field Watch Comparison Table